Background pattern

 Do not take Zebinix:

-• if you have a certain type of heart rhythm disorder (second- or third-degree atrioventricular (AV) block).
+• if you have a certain type of heart rhythm disorder (second or third degree atrioventricular (AV) block).

 Warnings and precautions

-Inform your doctor immediately:
+Tell your doctor immediately:

-• if you experience blisters or peeling of the skin and/or mucous membranes, rash, difficulty swallowing or breathing, swelling of the lips, face, eyelids, throat, or tongue.
-These may be signs of an allergic reaction;
+• if you have blisters or peeling of the skin and/or mucous membranes, rash, problems with swallowing or breathing, swelling of the lips, face, eyelids, throat or tongue.
+These could be signs of an allergic reaction;

-Inform your doctor:
+Tell your doctor:

-• if you are taking any medication that may cause an abnormality in the ECG (electrocardiogram) called prolonged PR interval.
-If you are unsure whether the medications you are taking may cause this effect, discuss it with your doctor;
+• if you are taking any medicine that may cause an abnormality in the ECG (electrocardiogram) called prolonged PR interval.
+If you are not sure if the medicines you are taking may cause this effect, discuss this with your doctor;

-Be extra careful with Zebinix
+Be extra careful with Zebinix.

 Children

-Taking Zebinix with other medications
+Taking Zebinix with other medicines

-• rosuvastatin, a medication used to reduce cholesterol levels;
+• rosuvastatin, a medicine used to lower cholesterol levels;

 • the anticoagulant warfarin;

-• monoamine oxidase inhibitors (MAOIs) antidepressants;
+• monoamine oxidase inhibitors (MAOIs), antidepressants;

-See the section “Pregnancy and breastfeeding” for recommendations on contraception.
+See the section “Pregnancy and breast-feeding” for advice on contraception.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you intend to become pregnant, discuss this with your doctor before stopping your contraceptive method and before becoming pregnant.
+If you are planning to become pregnant, talk to your doctor before stopping your contraceptive and before becoming pregnant.
 Your doctor may decide to change your treatment.

-Driving and operating machinery
+Driving and using machines

-Zebinix contains parahydroxybenzoic acid methyl ester (E218) and sulfites
+Zebinix contains methyl parahydroxybenzoate (E218) and sulfites

 3. How to take Zebinix